-Trade & Investment Measures such as Tariffs, Export Restriction, Anti-coercion Measures
+Trade & Investment Measures such as Tariffs, Export Restriction, Anti-

-- US: "Section 232 investigations" can lead to the imposition of tariffs on third country imports and serve also to collect market information from companies and stakeholders. - US: The DPA sets up the Committee on Foreign Investment in the United States (CIFUS).
-CIFUS can review foreign investments and real estate transactions by foreign persons in the US in case those investments could present a risk to national security.
-CIFUS x-can impose conditions on the acquisitions or refer the case to the President for decision.
-Australia, Canada, NZ and the UK are exempted from review by CIFUS but the EU is not. - Korea: Promotion of tech acquisition through overseas M&A for areas where it is difficult to secure "core tech" among essential items in domestic value chain.
-Acquisition funds of EUR 2 billion + advisory, consulting, and follow-up integrated management. - China: Export Control Law is a comprehensive framework for restricting exports of military and dual-use products and technology for national security and public policy reasons.
-Exports and transfers of products, technology, and services are subject to licensing requirements and may be prohibited based on the product features, end-users, destinations, or end-uses.
-The law also permits the imposition of temporary export controls on non-listed goods, services, and technology up to two-years.
-Since January 2022, the list of products subject to export control also includes all rare earth metals. - UK: The UK passed in 2021 the National Security and Investment Act (NSIA).
-NSIA sets up a FDI screening regime with mandatory notifications to the government for acquisitions in 17 "most sensitive" economic sectors, including defence, communications and energy.
-The government can review and potentially block acquisitions if they risk undermining the UK's national security. - Australia: Reforms to the Foreign Investment Review Board (FIRB) in 2020 introduced a mandatory notification procedure for acquisitions connected to "national security business" or "national security land" or linked to critical infrastructure.
-Critical infrastructure cover 15 sectors including electricity, gas, water, port, healthcare and cloud among others.
-The government can order divestment or prohibit the acquisition if it finds that it could present risks to national security. - US: Export Control Reform Act allows the US government to enact controls on exports, re-exports and transfers of emerging and foundational technologies if they could be used to threaten the national security of the US or if they give a qualitative military or intelligence advantage to the US.
-14 emerging technologies are identified, including biotech, AI and semiconductors
+- US: "Section 232 investigations" can lead to the imposition of tariffs on third country imports and information from companies and stakeholders. - US: The DPA sets up the Committee on Foreign Investment in the United States (CIFUS).
+CIFUS canned real estate transactions by foreign persons in the US in case those investments could present a risk can impose conditions on the acquisitions or refer the case to the President for decision.
+Australia, exempted from review by CIFUS but the EU is not. - Korea: Promotion of tech acquisition through overseas M&A for areas where it is difficult to secur items in domestic value chain.
+Acquisition funds of EUR 2 billion + advisory, consulting, and follow-up - China: Export Control Law is a comprehensive framework for restricting exports of military and duated for national security and public policy reasons.
+Exports and transfers of products, technology, and se requirements and may be prohibited based on the product features, end-users, destinations, or end-users imposition of temporary export controls on non-listed goods, services, and technology up to two-years. products subject to export control also includes all rare earth metals. - UK: The UK passed in 2021 the National Security and Investment Act (NSIA).
+NSIA sets up a FDI scr notifications to the government for acquisitions in 17 "most sensitive" economic sectors, including energy.
+The government can review and potentially block acquisitions if they risk undermining the UK' - Australia: Reforms to the Foreign Investment Review Board (FIRB) in 2020 introduced a mandate acquisitions connected to "national security business" or "national security land" or linked to distribute cover 15 sectors including electricity, gas, water, port, healthcare and cloud among other divestment or prohibit the acquisition if it finds that it could present risks to national security. - US: Export Control Reform Act allows the US government to enact controls on exports, re-exports foundational technologies if they could be used to threaten the national security of the US or if they intelligence advantage to the US.
+14 emerging technologies are identified, including biotech, AI and semicor